-Muslim eschatology whose foundations are found in the Qur’ān is didactic and aimed at motivating the believers and validating the justice of God and his mercy (Taylor, 1968, p.
+Muslim eschatology, the foundations of which are in the Qur’ān, is didactic in character in motivating believers and vindicating God’s justice and mercy (Taylor, 1968, p.
 66).
-According to the qur’ānic verses, men and women in heaven will wear silk and green clothing and adorn themselves with pearls and gold and silver jewelry.
-Most of these verses belong to the Meccan period, when the Prophet Muhammad preached to the mushrikūn and focused on guiding them toward the right path and the final rewards in heaven.
+In this regard, many Qur’ānic verses indicate how those in heaven will wear silk and green clothing, pearls, and gold and silver jewelry (e.g., Q 31:18, Q 35:33, Q 44:53, Q 76:21, Q 22: 23) as a reward, illustrating the relationship between ethics and aesthetics.
+Most of these verses belong to the Meccan period, when the Prophet Muḥammad preached to the mushrikūn (polytheists) guiding them toward the right path and ultimate heavenly rewards (see also al- Ghazālī, 1981, p.
+527; Ibn Ḥazm, 1969, p.
+12; Ibn Qayyim al-Jawzīyya, 1982, p.
+196; al-Qādī, 2001, p.
+54; Ibn Qayyim al-Jawzīyya, 1997, p.
+347; al-Haythamī, 1968, p.
+398, p.
+410; al-Suyūtī, 1993, p.
+65).

-The symbolic world of this eschatology rests on earthly human experience, its values and conceptions and was influenced by earlier eschatological descriptions, in particular Persian and Judo-Christian (Rippin, 1996, pp. 126, 134-135; Gardet, p.
+The symbolic world of this eschatology is based on earthly human experiences and the values and conceptions that arise from them.
+In the medieval period, it was also influenced by earlier eschatological descriptions, particularly Persian and Judeo-Christian ones (Rippin, 1996, pp. 126, 134–35; Gardet, p.
 448).
-Later juridical sources discuss in detail the behavior of the dead, their personal performance and other earthly aspects.
-This discussion is based on descriptions that are familiar to the writers and the readers, although they may change according to time and place (Eklund, 1941, pp. 9-10).
-The human gendered architecture of the qur'anic heaven, that was structured for the pleasures of the individual, standardizes personal performance keeping male hegemonial body distinguishable and comprehensible (Reeser, 2010, p.
-93).
-Or in Butler's words: "all genders are a performance, culturally created categories" (Butler, 2000, p.
-203), in our case, a reflection of the cultural normative categories of the Arab Peninsula population on the eve of Islam.
-At the same time, Jahangir clams that the non-binary nature of Islam manifests itself in many ways (Junaid Jahangir & Hussein Abdullatif, 2018, p.
+Later juridical sources discuss in detail the behavior of the dead, their personal conduct in life, and other earthly aspects.
+This discussion is based on descriptions familiar to both writers and readers, although they change over time and place (Eklund, 1941, pp. 9–10).
+The human-gendered architecture of the Qur’ānic heaven, structured for the pleasures of the individual, standardizes personal conduct while retaining a distinguishable hegemonic male body (Reeser, 2010, p.
+93) in which “all genders are a performance, culturally created categories” (Butler, 2000, p.
+203).
+Here, they reflect the cultural norms of the Arabian Peninsula on the eve of Islam.
+At the same time, Jahangir claims that the non-binary nature of Islam manifests itself in many ways (Jahangir and Abdullatif, 2018, p.
 160).
 Moreover, the passing from this world enables the presentation of a diversified nonbinary system in heaven, proof that at least in heaven the Qur’ān accepts the existence of diverse sexuality and orientation.

 II.
 Goals and methodology

-The main research question is what we can reveal from the evolution and expansion of the descriptions of the ghilmān's personal appearance in medieval qur'ānic commentaries and jurisprudence about the construction of gender identities and sexual practices in medieval Muslim societies.
-Additional to the development of the ghilmān concept into a third gender, challenging and extending the accepted gendered boundaries.
-Research literture discuss other genders in islam, homosexuality in our case, but not many of them focus on the qur'ānic ghilmān, their personal appearance and its soio-religious and cultural meanings which are the focus of this article.
-This article expands some aspects already discussed and challenge some others by presenting a more complicated picture of the ghilman's sexual role as a third gendered option.
+The main research aim in this paper is to describe the evolution of the descriptions of the ghilmān’s personal appearance in medieval Qur’ānic commentaries and the jurisprudence on the construction of gender identities and sexual practices in medieval Muslim societies.
+In addition, it examines the development of the idea of the ghilmān into a third gender, challenging the accepted gendered boundaries.
+Research has been published on other genders and homosexuality as a sexual orientation in Islam, but little has focused on the Qur’ānic ghilmān, their personal appearance and their social, religious, and cultural associations.
+This article expands on some already discussed aspects of these issues but also challenges certain presentations of them by offering instead a more complex picture of the ghilmān’s role as a third gender.